miloszfalinski/html5-starter/README.md

 gem update sass
 ```

 If you don't have it already you will have to install `node` - instructions on the [official website](http://nodejs.org).
-NOTE: If you're using Windows, the setup process is probably a bit different.

 Assuming you have `sass` and `node` you need to install `grunt` and `bower`.